rfsheffer/RyHelpfulHelpers/README.md

   <img src="/Resources/Icon128.png">
 </p>

-# Ryans Helpful Helpers for Unreal Engine
+# Ryan's Helpful Helpers for Unreal Engine
 This plugin contains an enormous number of extremely helpful functions for working on Unreal Engine projects of all types.

 Find the plugin on the [Unreal Marketplace](https://www.unrealengine.com/marketplace/en-US/product/ryan-s-helpful-helpers) or feel free to download the sources from here and compile directly.
 The source repo will contain the most up-to-date extensions.
 I will push updates to the Marketplace in cadence with Epics engine version releases or if requested.